sephbin/obsidian/Lady Cassandra.md

 Lady Cassandra: (commanding) You, watchers in the dark, join your energy with mine.
 Focus your minds, your hearts, on Mavis.
 Feel her fear, her desperation.
 We must find her, we must save her.

-_She resumes drawing, her movements becoming more frenetic, almost violent.
-The shadows seem to close in tighter, the candle flames guttering._
+_She gestures to you all, reaching out her hand, people reluctantly come forward and chain hands together with her.
+A hand brushes past yours and holds on.
+The medium resumes drawing, her movements becoming more frenetic, almost violent.
+The shadows seem to close in tighter, the candle flames guttering.
+Your head is pounding, the sickly incense smoke in the air assaults your senses._

 Lady Cassandra: (chanting) Angel of light, reveal the truth.
 Angel of light, banish the dark.
 Angel of light, show me the way.

+_She shrieks with ecstasy!_

+Lady Cassandra: We are graced with a higher precense.
+Child, you curry the

 _She pauses again, her breathing heavy, eyes darting around as if seeing something unseen by others._